Tundra swan: Diet

-In summer, their diet consists mainly of aquatic vegetation—e.g. mannagrass (Glyceria), Potamogeton pondweeds and marine eelgrass (Zostera), acquired by sticking the head underwater or upending while swimming; they also eat some grass growing on dry land.
+In summer, their diet consists mainly of aquatic vegetation, e.g. mannagrass (Glyceria), Potamogeton pondweeds and marine eelgrass (Zostera), acquired by sticking the head underwater or upending while swimming; they also eat some grass growing on dry land.
 At other times of year, leftover grains and other crops such as potatoes, picked up in open fields after harvest, make up much of their diet.
 Tundra swans forage mainly by day.
 In the breeding season, they tend to be territorial and are aggressive to many animals who pass by; outside the breeding season they are rather gregarious birds.

 Natural predator

 Healthy adult birds have few natural predators.
-The Arctic fox (Vulpes lagopus) may threaten breeding females and particular the eggs and hatchlings.
-Adults typically can stand their ground and displace foxes but occasionally the foxes are successful.
+The Arctic fox (Vulpes lagopus), parasitic jaegers (Stercorarius parasiticus), and glaucous gull (Larus hyperboreus) can take the eggs and hatchlings.
+Adults typically can stand their ground and displace foxes and birds but occasionally they are successful when both adults are absent due to disturbance or territorial dispute.
 Another surprisingly serious nest predator for tundra swans are brown bears (Ursus arctos), which were apparently the primary cause of nesting failure in both the Arctic National Wildlife Refuge and Izembek National Wildlife Refuge.
-Other potential nest predators include red fox (Vulpes vulpes), golden eagles (Aquila chrysaetos), parasitic jaegers (Stercorarius parasiticus), and glaucous gull (Larus hyperboreus).
-Brown bear, golden eagles and, rarely, gray wolves (Canis lupus) may on occasion succeed at capturing and killing an adult.
+Other potential nest predators include red fox (Vulpes vulpes), golden eagles (Aquila chrysaetos).
+Brown bear, golden eagles and rarely, gray wolves (Canis lupus) may on occasion succeed at capturing and killing an adult.
 Small or avian predators usually elicit either an aggressive response or the behavior of sitting tight on nests while larger mammals, perhaps more dangerous to adults, usually elicit the response of leading the cygnets into deep waters and standing still until they pass.
 About 15% of the adults die each year from various causes, and thus the average lifespan in the wild is about 10 years.
 The oldest recorded tundra swan was over 24 years old.